Hormold/simple-http-proxy/README.md

 - WebSocket buffer limits prevent memory exhaustion
 - Hop-by-hop headers are filtered out
 - TLS recommended for production use
+- No tunnel enumeration (active tunnels not exposed via API)
+- Input validation and sanitization on all user inputs
+- Proper error handling without information leakage

 ## Monitoring